 Be selective about how you finance and how you spend.
 Just because you have a new business doesn’t mean you need a flashy new office with high rent.

-Many small businesses start in people’s living rooms and scale up as they grow, only accessing funding when they’re ready to make investments that will pay off in the future.
+Many small businesses start in people’s living rooms and scale as they grow.
+Often, entrepreneurs access funding strategically once they’re ready to make investments that will pay off in the future.